logto-io/docs/docs/docs/recipes/user-profile/README.md

 In previous sections, we demonstrated how to manage your users [using Console](/docs/recipes/manage-users/admin-console), or through [Management API](/docs/recipes/manage-users/management-api).
 This is a straightforward process for those in the role of administrator.
 However, it is also important for the regular users to update their profiles on their own.

-To enable this, you will need to create your own profile page with the help of the management APIs.
+To enable this, you will need to create your own profile page with the help of the Management APIs.

 ## Get Started

 :::tip

-- In order to call Logto management APIs, a backend service is required for your app.
+- In order to call Logto Management APIs, a backend service is required for your app.
 - Make sure your backend service has acquired a pair of API key and API secret through the [machine-to-machine](/docs/recipes/integrate-logto/machine-to-machine) process.

 :::